Skip to main content

 Ordering the right amount of material for a roof replacement takes foresight and some careful math.
 Any mistakes in that process can leave an installer short on materials.

-Unfortunately, many roofing contractors operate so close to the bone that your deposit has already been spent buying material for the next job when they realize they need more.
+Unfortunately, some roofing contractors operate so close to the bone that your deposit has already been spent buying material for the next job when they realize they need more.

 Their answer to this little difficulty is to make do with what they have – which is no answer at all.